jdelrue/info_grid/docs/faq/roi.md

-# How do you calculate the ROI in your TFT simulation?
+# How does ThreeFold calculate the ROI in their TFT simulation?

 It is very simple, lets; define the components of a Return of Investement: